-187. In April or May of 2000, Fuji Heavy Industries issued an RFQ for a Fuel Injection System to be installed in the Subaru Legacy (21Z), Model Year 2004 to DENSO, Mitsubishi and Hitachi.
+186. In April or May of 2000, Fuji Heavy Industries issued an RFQ for a Fuel Injection System to be installed in the Subaru Legacy (21Z), Model Year 2004 to DENSO, Mitsubishi and Hitachi.
 The RFQ for Fuel Injection Systems included, among other component parts, the Engine Control Unit, Throttle Body, and Air Flow Meter.
 The RFQ encompassed three separate vehicles: (i) low emission vehicles ("LEV"); (ii) ultra-low emission vehicles ("ULEV"); and (iii) super low emission vehicles ("SLEV").
 DENSO held "commercial rights", i.e., had the existing business for LEV models sold in the United States, and Hitachi held "commercial rights" for ULEV and SLEV models sold in the United States.
 DENSO, Mitsubishi, and Hitachi met several times in 2000 and 2001 to discuss technical specifications and bid levels for the RFQ.
-DENSO's participated in the meetings along with Mitsubishi's and agreed to submit similar bids and compete on technology.
+Upon information and belief, the meetings took place at DENSO's offices in the Marunouchi district of Tokyo.
+DENSO's participated in the meetings along with Mitsubishi's and and Hitachi's .
+The three companies confirmed bid levels for various component parts and agreed to submit similar bids and compete on technology.
 Fuji Heavy Industries ultimately awarded the North American portion of the contract to DENSO.